Hameau de la Reine: Queen’s House and Billiard Room

 The Queen's house and billiard room is situated in the middle of the Hamlet, and it is the largest and most important building.
 Its construction is innovative: Two rustic buildings are connected by a covered gallery that is curved in a half-moon shape.
 A spiral staircase offers access to the second floor on one end of the house.
 These buildings included the queen's private chambers, as well as her salons and her parlors.
 The upper level comprises the petit salon, also known as the "room of the nobles", an anteroom in the form of a "Chinese cabinet" and the large living room with wood panelling hung with tapestries of Swiss style in embroidered wool.
 From the room's six windows, the queen could easily control the work fields and activity of the hamlet.
 Access is via the staircase of the round tower.
 At the center of the room is a harpsichord which Marie Antoinette loved to play.
 On the ground floor, paved with single slabs of stone, the building includes a backgammon room and a dining room.
 The lyre-backed chairs in mahogany lined with green Morocco, were created by Georges Jacob.
 To the left, another building housing the billiard room is connected to the queen's house by a wooden gallery decorated with trellises and twelve hundred St. Clement faience pots, marked in the blue figures of the queen.
 Upstairs, a small apartment which seems to have been inhabited by the architect Richard Mique, has five rooms including a library.
-Despite the rustic appearance of facades, the interior finish and furnishings are luxurious and have been created by the carpenter Georges Jacob and the ébéniste Jean-Henri Riesener.
+Despite the rustic appearance of facades, the interior finish and furnishings are luxurious and were created by the carpenter Georges Jacob and the ébéniste Jean-Henri Riesener.